 Poss-Abilities Children’s Therapy Group

-This pediatric therapy clinic in Merriam specializes in therapy for children of all ages, in a kid-friendly environment.
+This pediatric therapy clinic with locations in Merriam and Lee’s Summit specializes in therapy for children of all ages, in a kid-friendly environment.
 The clinic’s founder, Jean Wetherilt, is MPE’s special needs coordinator.

 Started in 1974 by a group of UMKC psychology students, this nonprofit agency provides services to children and adults with autism spectrum disorder and other developmental disabilities.
 A free book is available upon request – “The Fact Book: Facing Autism Courageously Together.”